 Earning frequent flyer points for free flights

-Spend just $300 on the card within the first three months and you'll earn an easy 5,000 bonus Qantas Points in addition to what you'd usually pocket per dollar spent: and once your card is used with Qantas for the first time, that's pushed to a further 2,500 bonus points.
+New cardholders who spend $750 on the card within the first three months and you'll earn an easy 5,000 bonus Qantas Points in addition to what you'd usually pocket per dollar spent: and once your card is used with Qantas for the first time, that's pushed to a further 2,500 bonus points.

 Thereafter, you'll earn enough points to book the same flight after $8,000 spent on everyday purchases or a lower $4,000 spent with Qantas.